 According to Sikh literature, the festival occurs on the full moon day of the Indian lunar month, Kartik.
 The festival, also called Gurupurab, is celebrated with utmost zeal and enthusiasm by Sikhs worldwide.
-This year, in 2022, Guru Nanak Jayanti occurs on 8th November.
+This year, in 2024, Guru Nanak Jayanti will occur on 27th November.

 Although there is no official record of the festival's origin, people from Sikh communities believe that the custom of celebrating the festival is as old as Sikhism.
 Sikhs worldwide celebrate the birthday of all their ten gurus, or Gurupurabs, as they call them, but Guru Nanak's birthday holds a special place for them.